section-engineering-education/engineering-education/content/articles/blockchain-on-android-using-the-solana-programs/index.md

 ### Setting the android Salona interface

-To start interacting with the salona, you need to first create the request and response interfaces.
-This will help you access the salon and decide what to do based on the sent request and the received response.
+To start interacting with the Salona, you need to first create the request and response interfaces.
+This will help you access the Salona and decide what to do based on the sent request and the received response.

 To do that, go ahead and create a new Java class interface file and name it `SInterface.java` as shown below: